creating equitable access to provisions that sustain life, liberty & security through ‘holding all things in common’

 To prove the reach of the pen extends well beyond the reach of steel-forged and even atomic ammunitions, need we be reminded that the writings of revolutionaries penned more than five and more millennia ago, still ring in our ears today.
 ‘Let my people go’ records Moses penning an account of confronting the establishment that had enslaved and worked to death thousands of those he called ‘kin’ by association, custom, religious belief as well as ritual practices carried down through generations to the present day.

 Freedom, justice and equality are unmistakeably the three central creeds that unite the various bands of current era activists.
-Their agenda: a birth-right share of all it takes to sustain a quality of life that includes security and liberty for every man, woman or child, regardless of race, creed, gender, region or physical or intellectual capacity.
+Their agenda: a birth-right share of all that is needed to sustain a quality of life which includes security and liberty for every man, woman or child, regardless of race, creed, gender, region or physical or intellectual capacity.

 A number of commentaries even go as far as suggesting that revolutionaries are engrained with a different set of DNA than the average apathetic and passive conformist who is content enough to live with levels of injustice, insecurity, disparity of economic privilege and deprivation of liberty and accept it all as ‘just the way it is’.
 Activists certainly appear to have a keen sense of justice.
 It seems they are always and forever scanning the environment to determine what is out of place and needs fixing.